blachawk/SymfonyBlack/README.md

 ## Fun with Bootstrap 4

-* Get Bootstrap 4 via npm `npm i -D boostrap` then import it `import  'bootstrap';` into our assets/js/app.js file.
+* From the terminal get Bootstrap 4 via npm `npm i -D boostrap` then import it `import  'bootstrap';` into our assets/js/app.js file.

-* Tweak your twig template to be BS4 ready.
+* Tweak your twig template(s) to be BS4 compatible.

 * From the terminal start watching